 - Budget.
 The budget must be within the limit for the type of project (see 4 below).
 Applicants must provide justification for the cost of all equipment, salaries, and travel, and demonstrate that the budget represents good value for money.
 Host Institutions should make appropriate financial contributions to these costs.

-Grant Agreement (PDF - template for reference only)
+- EAP Grant Agreement template (PDF for reference only)

 Guidance for Applicants